 Level of Assurance

-Assurance that the entity claiming a particular identity, is the entity to which that identity was assigned , based on the application of a defined minimum level of rigour expended in making that determination.
+Assurance that the entity claiming a particular identity, is the entity to which that identity was assigned , based on the application of a defined minimum level of rigor expended in making that determination.
 Abbreviation: LoA

 Notes –

 As an example, see NIST SP 800-63 rev.2, although application of this term is not intended to be anchored to or limited by that referenced publication.